Playrix

-Playrix Holding Ltd., also known as Playrix Entertainment and Playrix Games, is a developer of free-to-play mobile games behind titles such as Township, Fishdom, Homescapes, and Gardenscapes.
+Playrix Holding Ltd., also known as Playrix Entertainment and Playrix Games, is an Irish developer of free-to-play mobile games behind titles such as Township, Fishdom, Homescapes, and Gardenscapes.
 The company was founded in 2004 by brothers Dmitry Bukhman and Igor Bukhman and is headquartered in Dublin, Ireland.

 Playrix was valued at $8 billion in 2021.
 As of 2023, Playrix was the third-biggest mobile game developer in the world in terms of revenue.

 History

 Founding of Playrix

 Before the company Playrix was founded, the brothers Igor and Dmitry Bukhman developed several simple computer games together while they were still students.
 Their first game was called Xonix, which the brothers developed on a computer with a Pentium 100 processor.
 The game was released in 2001, after a one-month development period.
 They released Discovera later that year, which was similar to the game Xonix.
 The brothers set its price at $15 and uploaded it to two hundred app catalogs.
 The game brought in $60 in its first month.
 Six months later, the Bukhman brothers released their second game, which brought their monthly revenue up to $200 and allowed them to buy a second computer.
 They released another game six months after that and started selling screensavers that they bought from programmers.

 By 2004, Igor and Dmitry Bukhman had released three games and 30 screensavers, bringing their earnings to $10,000 a month for the first time.
-They officially founded Playrix, rented an office in Vologda, and hired ten employees.
+They officially founded Playrix, rented an office in Vologda, western Russia, and hired ten employees.
 Initially, the company mainly designed simple puzzle games for home computers.
 By the end of 2007, the company had released around 15 casual games and its first PC game, reaching a monthly revenue of $300,000.